 Bread Upma literally translates to scrambled (sauteed) bread.
 This is my childhood memory on a plate.
 A staple in south indian households, often a great after school snack for kids, and a great way to use day old bread.

 This demonstrates the simplicity of good food.
 Served with mint chutney, this is my perfect supper.
-Although often made with plain white bread, I used simple wheat to make it more hearty.
+Although often made with plain white bread, I used a whole grain bread to make it more hearty.

-10 slices wheat bread (serves 4), crumbs removed and chopped into 2″ pieces
+10 slices whole grain bread (serves 4), crumbs removed and chopped into 2″ pieces

 1 tbsp channa dal (bengal gram lentil)